prantlf/jsonlint/README.md

                                    (JSON5)
       -v, --version                output the version number
       -h, --help                   output usage information

+    You can use BASH patterns for including and excluding files (only files).
+    Patterns are case-sensitive and have to use slashes as a path separators.
+    A pattern to exclude from processing starts with "!".

     Parsing mode can be "cjson" or "json5" to enable other flags automatically.
     If no files or directories are specified, stdin will be parsed.
 Environments